dmerejkowsky/blog/content/post/0074-let-s-build-chuck-norris-part-7-android-jna.md

 It's time to glue things together.

-To do so, the best thing is to use Android Studio to create the gradle project.
+To do so, the best thing is to use Android Studio to create the gradle project, starting with a with a basic activity so we don't have to deal with all the Android boilerplate.

-I tried going the other way (generate a Android project from gradle and opening it with Android Studio), but with no avail.
-If you manage to do it, let me know :)

-I suggest you start with a basic activity.

-## Adding ChuckNorris sources

-One of Java's slogan is "Write Once, Run Everywhere" [^1].

-Write once, run everywhere, they said :)

-So let's:

-* Add jna in the dependencies
-* Add the ChuckNorris.java file we wrote earlier

-And everything should work, right?

-## Fun with jnidispatch.so

-Once we've added the `ChuckNorris.java` file, we can
+## Adapting the GUI

+First let's pretend the ChuckNorris class already exists and

 * Add a `text_view` ID for the text view in the `content_main` layout.
-* And then patch the `MainActivity` update the text view when clicking on the floating button action.
+* Adapt the `MainActivity.java` file to  update the text view when clicking on the floating button action.

 ```java